 But his best song is “Going Back Home Today” which came out a few releases later.

 W.C.
 Baker is a blues man from Live Oak, FL.
 In the early 50’s, he worked as a shipping clerk for Henry Stone from the same Miami warehouse and studio where Stone recorded Ray Charles.
 Baker called himself a musician and so Stone recorded him.
-That’s a precedent Stone followed the rest of his life, and through 65 years of music business.
-Through Stone, Baker also wrote a song for Hank Ballard and The Midnighters.
+Thanks to Stone, Baker also wrote a song for Hank Ballard and The Midnighters.

 In the 1980’s, Baker found himself the leader of one of the house bands at Tobacco Road, and this is back when the Rolling Stones and Eric Clapton were partying there.